CyranoB/flash_cards/README.md

 ## Usage

 1. **Upload Transcript**
-   - Drag and drop your text file or use the file browser
+   - Drag and drop your file or use the file browser
+   - Supported formats: .txt (plain text) and .docx (Word documents)
    - Maximum file size: 50,000 words
-   - Supported format: Plain text (.txt)
+   - Files are processed locally for privacy

 2. **Processing**
    - The AI will analyze your transcript